Search for anything...

 Features

 • The Best of the Best.
-The worlds most powerful Android TV streaming media player upgraded to Android TV version 11.
+SHIELD TV delivers an amazing Android TV streaming media player experience, thanks to the new NVIDIA Tegra X1+ chip.
 Enhance HD video in real-time to 4K for clearer, crisper visuals using next-generation AI upscaling.
 2x USB 3.0 ports for storage expansion, USB cameras, keyboards, controllers, and more.
 Plex Media Server built-in, 3 GB RAM, and 16 GB storage.Connectivity Technology : Bluetooth 5.0

 • Dolby Vision - Atmos.
 Bring your home theater to life with Dolby Vision HDR, and surround sound with Dolby Atmos and Dolby Digital Plusdelivering ultra-vivid picture quality and immersive audio